13.6 C

 2. Control of action

-(Both principles equal Justice, which is the unswerving righteousness of thought and action.)
+(Together these principles equalled Justice, the unswerving righteousness of thought and action.)

 5. Evidence of having a mission in life.

-6. Evidence of a call to Spiritual Orders (which was equivalent to Prudence [wisdom], of deep insight that befitted the faculty of Seership).
+6. Evidence of a call to Spiritual Orders (equivalent to Prudence [wisdom], a deep insight befitting the faculty of Seership.)

 7. Freedom from resentment, when under the experience of persecution and wrong.